dominik-lenda/azure-certify-me-notes/pool.md

 - Azure Blob Storage
 object storage; collection of files; no hierarchical folder structure; it's flat, for videos, images, etc.
 HOT (frequent), COOL (infrequent), ARCHIVE (backup, lowest cost)

+- Hot - optimized for frequently accessed data,
+from docs
+    "Data that's in active use or is expected to be read from and written to frequently Data that's staged for processing and eventual migration to the cool access tier"

+- Cool - optimized for infrequently accessed data, stored for at least 30 days,
+from docs
+    Short-term backup and disaster recovery
+    Older data not used frequently but expected to be available immediately when accessed Large data sets that need to be stored cost effectively, while more data is being gathered for future processing

+- Archive - optimized rarely accessed and stored for at least 180 days
+from Azure Docs
+"
+    Long-term backup, secondary backup, and archival datasets Original (raw) data that must be preserved, even after it has been processed into final usable form Compliance and archival data that needs to be stored for a long time and is hardly ever accessed "

 if you need hierarchical file storage

 - Azure File Storage